How to Start an LLC in Texas

 Read our full Northwest Registered Agent review

-Once all the information for your LLC Texas is complete, you can start filing the ‘Articles of Organization,’ known in Texas as ‘Certificate of Formation’.
+Once all the information for your Texas LLC is complete, you can start filing the ‘Articles of Organization,’ known in Texas as ‘Certificate of Formation’.
 You need to file the form with the Texas Secretary of State.
-After this step has been completed, your business will be officially created.
+Your business will be officially created once this step has been completed.

-Filing your Certificate of Formation can be accomplished in several ways:
+You can file your Certificate of Formation in the following several ways:

 Secretary of State